-Educators get down to the children's level, use active listening skills and recognize the children's attempts to communicate, valuing their input.
+Educators place themselves at the children's level, use active listening skills and recognize the children's attempts to communicate, valuing their input.
 We identify what the children are feeling and let them know that they are being heard and assist with expression by labelling emotions and/or expressions.
 Educators refrain from using 'directive' language, and instead consciously use joint dialogue.

-The use of visuals within our programs assists the children in understanding the routines and expectations of the program.
-When needed we will include the use of PECS (Picture Exchange Communication System).
+The use of visual aids in our programs assists children in understanding the routines and expectations of the program.
+When needed, we add the use of Picture Exchange Communication System (PECS).